shopware5/devdocs/source/designers-guide/custom-detail-page/index.md

 @import "custom-detail";
 ```

-To ensure, that our styling adjustments only work on the custom detail page, we wrap our code inside the class we have created before:
+To ensure that our styling adjustments are only applied on the custom detail page, we wrap our code inside the class we have created before:

 ```
 .custom-detail {